Analyst: Khartoum economic conference ‘comes at time of disagreement’

 Prime Minister Abdallah Hamdok will present development priorities of the transitional government in a working paper that carries the visions and challenges for a sustainable democratic state according to an integrated development project.

 The conference will discuss, in nine sessions over three days, working papers and recommendations submitted by the eighteen sectoral workshops held to prepare for the conference.

 Economic analyst and former banker Hafiz Ismail told Radio Dabanga that “the conference comes at a time of disagreement between the government and the Forces for Freedom and Change (FFC) over the economic programme for the 2020 National Budget and its amendments”.

 He explained that this has had negative effects caused by a lack of confidence in the economy file.
-This has led to a “terrible deterioration” in the value of the Sudanese Pound against the US Dollar from SDG79* to SDG250 within a year and caused inflation.
+This has led to a “terrible deterioration” of the value of the Sudanese Pound against the US Dollar from SDG79* to SDG250 within a year and caused huge inflation.

 The conference should adopt a pragmatic economic vision and put forward serious alternatives, in case the policy of the International Monetary Fund (IMF) adopted by the government is rejected, he said.

 Ismail called for a review of resources available in the country and of the oil contracts signed during the former regime.
 The government should reduce unnecessary expenditures, and control the economy at all points, including companies owned by the military.

 The conference should also focus on discussing how to create sufficient resources, the economic analyst stated.
 "If not, planning additional expenditures without specifying the resources to be used will lead to catastrophic effects and an additional increase in inflation rates, leading to the continued collapse of the national currency's value."

 The economic conference taking place today coincides with the approval of the IMF Staff-Monitored Programme (SMP), based on the government's request for assistance for its economic reform programme.